 Another fun Christmas tradition I’ve enjoyed is making a Christmas wreath with my neighbours instead of exchanging gifts.

-You can also still include gifts but in a more minimalized way.
-For instance, everyone can make their own homemade Christmas gifts like these ideas above or do a white elephant or secret Santa where everyone only buys one gift with a pre-determined limit.
+You can also still include gifts, but in a more minimalized way.
+For instance, everyone can make their own homemade Christmas gifts like the ideas above or do a white elephant or secret Santa where everyone only buys one gift with a pre-determined limit.

 For quick DIY Christmas gifts, I usually recommend making things like these easy DIY soy candles, a simple sugar scrub, bath salts, or other five-ingredient or less beauty recipes like my lotion bar or lip balm.